Cardiovascular ‘shadow diseases’: two ailments for the price of one

 • Psoriasis and Heart Attack - University of Pennsylvania researchers followed half a million people for five years and found that the risk of a cardiac emergency was related to their psoriasis, and specifically to how serious the outbreak.
 They determined that serious cases of the skin ailment could mean a more than doubled heart attack risk.

-Learn more about how to address these and other potential shadow disease couplings like asthma and depression/anxiety or endometriosis and melanoma.
+Learn more about how to address these and other potential shadow disease couplings.

-2 Responses to “Cardiovascular ‘shadow diseases’: two ailments for the price of one”
+4 thoughts on “Cardiovascular ‘shadow diseases’: two ailments for the price of one

 Fill in your details below or click an icon to log in: